sbimochan/word/README.md

 ### Word checker

-Visit my another repo that checks for valid words.
+This application uses another repo that checks for valid words.
 [word-finder](https://github.com/sbimochan/word-finder)

 Visit this [link](https://sbimochan.github.io/boggle) to play this game.
 [In progress] 🚧